CemalUnal/cli/docs/guides/postgres/initialization/snapshot_source.md

 # Initialize PostgreSQL with Snapshot

 KubeDB supports PostgreSQL database initialization.
+This tutorial will show you how to use KubeDB to initialize a PostgreSQL database with existing snapshot data.

 ## Before You Begin

 At first, you need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using [minikube](https://github.com/kubernetes/minikube).

 Now, install KubeDB cli on your workstation and KubeDB operator in your cluster following the steps [here](/docs/setup/install.md).